Diagnosis of termites and other xylophagous insects

 Who shall I contact

-The seller can use a tool to search for a diagnoser:
+You can use a tool to find a certified diagnoser:

 Find a Certified Real Estate Diagnoser

-• Elements infested (or having been infested) with termites
+• Elements infested with termites and those that are not.

 In the presence of termites, action must be taken to eradicate them.